rossrobino/drab/src/site/md/homepage.md

 ## Documentation

 Components are documented inline, hover over the component in a text editor after importing to see the documentation.
 Each prop is documented with JSDoc and TypeScript, hover over the prop to get the type and description.

+These docs use the [TailwindCSS Typography plugin](https://tailwindcss.com/docs/typography-plugin) for base styles along with a few custom utility classes you can find [here](https://github.com/rossrobino/drab/blob/main/src/app.postcss).